A moment-matching metric for latent variable generative models: Conclusion

-In this article we have introduced a fairly simple, easy and computationally fast way to check the generative model's distribution of a large class of LVGMs.
-This metric, MEGA, evaluates the gap between the LVGM distribution first and second moment and the training (or validation) data set first and second moment.
+In this article we introduced a fairly simple and computationally efficient way to check the generative model's distribution of a large class of LVGMs.
+This metric, MEGA, evaluates the gap between the LVGM distribution's first and second moment and the training (or validation) data set's first and second moment.

 The premise of the proposed metric is theoretically simple and quite intuitive.
 Both the DE and the FME are unbiased estimators of both the first and the second moment and if a gap exists between them then the LVGM distribution does not match key aspects of the data distribution.